riccardotorre/DNNLikelihood_dev/docs/likelihood.rst

     .. py:attribute:: DNNLikelihood.Likelihood.output_folder

             Path (either relative to the code execution folder or absolute) where output files are saved.
-            The __init__ method automatically converts the path into an absolute path.
+            It is automatically converted into an absolute path.
 If no output folder is specified, ``output_folder`` is set to the code execution folder.

                 - **type**: ``str`` or ``None``
                 - **default**: ``None``